tontyoutoure/Gate/docs/digitizer_and_detector_modeling.rst

 *  Gaussian distributions, defined by a mean value and a standard deviation.
 *  Exponential distributions, defined by its power.
 *  Manual distributions, defined by a discrete set of points specified in the GATE macro file.
 The data are linearly interpolated to define the function in a continuous range.
 *  File distribution, acting as the manual distribution, but where the points are defined in a separate ASCII file, whose name is given as a parameter.
 This method is appropriate for large numbers of points and allows to describe any distribution in a totally generic way.
+Additionally, GATE supports reading 2D distributions from ASCII files where values are organized in matrices.

 A distribution is declared by specifying its name then by creating a new instance, with its type name::